ataraskov/blog/content/posts/003_maintaining_motivation.md

   - motivation
   - flow
 ---
 No matter how much I love what I do, sooner or later my motivation drains to zero.
 There are myriad of materials on the topic already, sure.
-But why not to add my own drop to the ocean :D.
+But why not add my own drop to the ocean :D.

 My way of keeping it going is nothing new or original.
 As it seems, humans are tend to forget basic things.
 So listing my rules here:
 * *No rewards in advance*: How nice to have a paycheck before even doing anything, ha.
 Though that leads to titanic mental efforts to actually do something, as reward is here already, why bother?